damianhakert/damianhakert.github.io/source/posts/2016-02-02-gitlab-diversity-sponsorship.html.md

 author_twitter: unquietone
 image_title: /images/community/love-the-sun-gitlab.jpg
 ---
+Note: An earlier version of this post opened this sponsorship to anyone outside of New York and the Bay Area but we've removed that restriction.

-Improving diversity in tech has become an important issue around the Bay Area and New York in the last few years.
+Improving diversity in tech has become an important issue in the last few years.
 Organizations and events tailored specifically for underrepresented groups are getting increasingly popular and it has been amazing to watch the progress in the tech world.
 While we aren’t completely on equal footing yet,